abubakr-shafique/CLWD_Agent_Embedding-Fusion/README.md

 Detailed evaluation results for each cross-validation fold are provided in the [`/results`](https://github.com/abubakr-shafique/CLWD_Embedding-Fusion/tree/main/results) directory of the project.
 In addition to the aggregate performance metrics, the results include confusion matrices, per-class ROC curves, detailed classification reports, and class-specific sensitivity and specificity.
 These results provide a more comprehensive assessment of model performance across the seven tumour subtypes and enable analysis of class-level performance and potential sources of misclassification.

 **Best Model:**
-Among all experimental configurations evaluated, H-OPTIMUS-1 with ABMIL-based slide-level aggregation achieved the strongest overall performance in fold 2.
+Among all experimental configurations evaluated, H-OPTIMUS-1 with ABMIL-based slide-level aggregation achieved the strongest overall performance in fold 2 test set.
 The model obtained a balanced accuracy of 66.77% and an AUROC of 90.70%, representing the highest performance observed across the evaluated approaches.
 | Overall Report | Confusion Matrix |
 | :---: | :---: |
 | <img src="https://github.com/abubakr-shafique/CLWD_Agent_Embedding-Fusion/blob/main/results/MIL_results/H-OPTIMUS-1_ABMIL_8/H-OPTIMUS-1/Fold_2/H-OPTIMUS-1_Overall_Accuracy.jpg" width="100%"> | <img src="https://github.com/abubakr-shafique/CLWD_Agent_Embedding-Fusion/blob/main/results/MIL_results/H-OPTIMUS-1_ABMIL_8/H-OPTIMUS-1/Fold_2/H-OPTIMUS-1_results_CM.jpg" width="50%"> |